Advanced user account management using LDAP¶

 How to configure LDAP to access user account information

-There are different ways to configure user accounts on SLC and CC machines at CERN.
-If you only need to create a few AFS accounts, you should simply use the useraddcern command.
+There are different ways to configure user accounts at CERN.
+If you only need to create a few local accounts, you should simply use the useraddcern command with the --directory argument.

 If you need to give access to larger groups of accounts, that are centrally managed in FIM / Active Directory, read on...

-This document describes how to configure a client CC or SLC machine to use the central LDAP service xldap.cern.ch to give access to AFS user groups.
+This document describes how to configure a client machine to use the central LDAP service xldap.cern.ch to give access to AFS user groups.
 Examples:

 - How to give access to all users of some Unix groups?